TriStaRvOiD/TriStaRvOiD/README.md

 ✨ I love the Android platform

-🌱 I’m currently learning **Android and Web development, and game design using Godot**
+🌱 I’m currently learning **mobile and web development, and game design using Godot**

 📫 You can reach me on Matrix at **@tristarvoid:matrix.org**